SilverX48/Faeriebot/installation-instructions.md

 `eb init -i`

+It will require AWS account access setup.
+Supply the respective Access Key ID and Access Key Secret when asked

 When asked for the region, select `(1) us-east-1 (West Virginia)`

 When asked for the application, select `(1) faeriebot`